 There was a Little Girl took many years to complete as I didn’t have much free time to devote to it.
 I applied for grants for a new film using it as my sample.
 I was awarded grants from The New York State Council on the Arts (NYSCA) and The Jerome Foundation to make I’m Here It’s Me Can You See.
 I found it odd that There was a Little Girl didn’t get into many festivals but it was a major factor in being awarded these highly competitive grants.

 I grew up with an aunt with Parkinson’s Disease and was terrified of her as a child.
 My friend, Pamela Quinn, who is a professional dancer, was diagnosed with Parkinson’s Disease at age 40.
 I’m Here It’s Me Can You See explores the effects chronic illness has on people’s lives through the stories of these two women.
-The film only got accepted into a few festivals.
+The film was accepted into a few festivals.